Bellfalasch/frontend-forum/slides.md

 <Card
   title="Deno 2"
-  text="The old Node-dropouts are not giving up, and this actually looks pretty good" />
+  text="The old Node-dropouts are not giving up, and this actually looks pretty good."
+/>

 ---